Skip to content

 Inheritance

-Just like in C++ and many other languages, Class++ allows you to inherit classes.
+Just like in other object oriented languages, Class++ allows you to inherit classes.
 We group the inheritance concept into two categories: derived class (child), and the base class (parent).
 Inheritance implements an is-a relationship between classes.

 local class = ClassPP.class